-7 breast-cancer survivor/warriors won an all-paid half-weekend photo retreat at a gorgeous desert home on the western edge of Tucson, donated for the event by owner Kimberly Maisto of Keller Williams Southern Arizona.
-Friday's evening reception welcomed and introduced survivors, photographer Jana, nonprofit Nadia Larsen, salon-service providers, volunteer helpers and doctor sponsors.
-Survivors made Saturday's appointments for hair/makeup/nails/wardrobe plus private photo sessions, started "shopping" the client boudoir wardrobe and stilettos/boots to try on for their shoot, and returned early morning next day for a busy Saturday mixed with making new friends in-between salon services and photo shoots.
+The 7 breast-cancer survivor/warriors won an all-paid half-weekend photo retreat at a gorgeous desert home on the western edge of Tucson, donated for the event by owner Kimberly Maisto of Keller Williams Southern Arizona.
+Friday's evening reception welcomed and introduced participants, survivors making Saturday's appointments for hair/makeup/nails/wardrobe plus private photo sessions.
+All returned early morning next day for a busy Saturday mixed with making new friends in-between salon services and photo shoots.
 Unfortunately an unrelenting dark and rainy sky kept survivors from relaxing poolside but did not dissuade from sharing and caring.

 Photographs & PhotoBooks